 In addition, JPublisher simplifies access to PL/SQL-only types from Java.
-You can employ predefined or user-defined mappings between PL/SQL and SQL types, as well as use PL/SQL conversion functions between such types.
+You can employ predefined or user-defined mappings between PL/SQL and SQL types, and use PL/SQL conversion functions between such types.
 With such type correspondences in place, JPublisher can automatically generate the required Java and PL/SQL code.